AbdulrahmanIsmael/shippr-ecommerce/README.md

 # shippr_ecommerce-store

-My e-commerce website is a dynamic platform for buying and selling a wide range of goods over the internet.
+Shippr e-commerce website is a dynamic platform for buying and selling a wide range of goods over the internet.
 It provides users with a seamless and highly secure payment processing system, ensuring that all transactions are handled with the utmost accuracy and safety.

 ## Features

 - Responsive and interactive User Interfaces
 - Enhanced User Experience
-- Secure Authentication system
+- Secure Authentication System
 - Categories page with filtering system
-- Add Products to Favorites List
+- Add Products to the Favorites List
 - Add Products to The Cart

 ## Future Work

 - Add Search system to the categories page.
 - Add payment page.
-- Send Message to the user email when receiving the product in time.
+- Send a Message to the user's email when receiving the product in time.

 ## Screenshots